 Just hop on a tram and look around.
 Soak up the everyday life away from the tourist zone.
 And, you will quickly experience that this isn't your classic European capital.

 It's dense and compact especially the historical tourist zone.
-All this means that you can easily travel outside of the city limits.
+And this means that you can easily travel outside of the city limits.